Help & Contact

 - a passenger who was previously denied boarding on the same ticket.

-Condor will make reasonable efforts not to cause a Denial of Boarding to a passenger who is already on board the aircraft but Condor is entitled to do so where it is required for safety reasons.
+Condor will make reasonable efforts not to deny boarding to a passenger who is already on board the aircraft but Condor is entitled to do so where it is required for safety reasons.

 1.4.
 Tarmac Delays

-Where a flight is delayed on a tarmac at a Canadian airport for three hours after the aircraft doors have been closed for take-off or after the flight has landed, passengers are entitled to disembark the aircraft, unless:
+Where a flight is delayed on a tarmac at a Canadian airport for three hours after the aircraft doors have been closed for take-off or after the flight has landed, Condor will allow passengers to disembark the aircraft.

 When allowing passengers to disembark, if feasible, Condor will give passengers with disabilities, and their support person, service animal or emotional support animal (if any) the opportunity to disembark first.